MicrosoftDocs/xamarin-docs/docs/android/deploy-test/publishing/publishing-to-google-play/manually-uploading-the-apk.md

 ### Manage Countries

-The next section, **Manage Countries**, provides control over what countries an app may be distibuted to:
+The next section, **Manage Countries**, provides control over what countries an app may be distributed to:

 [![Manage countries dialog](manually-uploading-the-apk-images/13-manage-countries-sml.png)](manually-uploading-the-apk-images/13-manage-countries.png#lightbox)